 THE PERSON AS HE ACTUALLY IS

 I am not neutral.
 I am strongly on the side of the person as they actually are.
 The client might think that there is something wrong with him or something wrong in his life and might tell me all about it, but I am slow and reluctant to take on the idea that anything is actually wrong.
 His life is as it is and is so for good reasons.
 I am interested in all this.
 His life is an instance of truth and I want to understand that truth and appreciate it.
+I want to know the here and now detail, but also the trajectory of the t hat makes those details meaningful - to feel what it is like to walk in his shoes, as it were, but also to get the bigger picture.

 “As they actually are” includes whatever motivations for change they may have, but I do not see it as my job to take on responsibility for ensuring that those motivations come to pass - that is the client’s business.
 He may well discover that what he originally intended is not as close to his heart as he at first thought.
 There may be completely different ways of construing the situation that have not yet come to light.
 Therapy and problem solving are separate activities.
 If a problem becomes so clearly defined that it needs a solution, then the client might consult somebody else for that purpose - a doctor, an architect, a lawyer, an advice agency etc.